Dewy skin, shiny hair, radiant glow - the dream. Rosehip is good for that - or so they say.

 Rosehip is rich in Vitamin C (80 times more than lemons!) and Vitamin A, which provide moisture and elasticity to skin that slow the aging process.

-However, Rosehip benefits are not limited to skin longevity; it also contains polyphenols and anthocyanins, which ease and prevent joint pain, inflammation, and damage.
 They have rich antioxidant properties that neutralize potentially harmful free radicals, and a host of other health benefits beyond the typical “rosehip oil for face.”

 If you’re looking for that summer skin glow year-round, this is for you: we’ll be breaking down both the topical and ingested benefits of rosehip oil.